-Based on the business model, MünchenerHyp's encumbrance ratio is 81%.
-Compared to other business models, the level of the encumbrance ratio highlights MünchenerHyp's clear focus on safety, as the bank strives to keep to a minimum the number of assets that cannot serve as cover for Pfandbriefe.
+The level of the encumbrance ratio, in particular, highlights MünchenerHyp's clear focus on safety compared to other business models as the Bank strives to minimise the number of assets that cannot serve as cover for Pfandbriefe.

-The following table shows the amount of encumbered and unencumbered assets by asset category in terms of the applicable financial reporting framework, in accordance with Template A of the Annex to EBA-ITS-2013-04.
-Encumbered assets in Table 29 are on-balance sheet assets that have either been pledged or transferred without being derecognised, or are encumbered in another manner, as well as collateral received, which meets the requirements for recognition in the balance sheet of the assignment recipient in terms of the applicable financial reporting framework.
+The following table shows the amount of encumbered and unencumbered assets by asset category in terms of the applicable financial reporting framework, in accordance with Template A of the Annex to EBA-GL-2014-03.
+Encumbered assets in Table 29 are on-balance sheet assets that have either been pledged or transferred without being derecognised, or are encumbered in another manner, as well as collateral received, which meets the requirements for recognition on the balance sheet of the assignment recipient in terms of the applicable financial reporting framework.

 Overview of Encumbered Assets

 Book value of encumbered assets (in € m) Current fair value of encum- bered assets (in € m) Current fair value of unen- cumbered assets (in € m)

-Assets of reporting institution 29,457.4 - 6,893.6
+Assets of reporting institution 30,456.1 - 6,949.4 -

-Loans on demand 1,636.2 - 24.3 -
+Loans on demand 1,710.0 - 54.9 -

-Equity instruments 0 0 115.4 115.0
+Equity instruments 0.0 0.0 123.5 123.2

-Debt instruments 3,041.0 3,236.3 1,250.3 1,362.8
+Debt instruments 2,486.2 2,134.0 1,460.5 1,484.3

-Loans 24,727.7 - 5,035.0 -
+Loans 26,207.4 - 4,857.5 -

-Other assets 52.5 - 468.6 -
+Other assets 52.5 - 453.0 -

-Table 29: Overview of Encumbered Assets5
+Table 29: Overview of Encumbered Assets